dexplo/bar_chart_race/docs/tutorial.md

 ## Bar colors

-By default, the `'dark24'` colormap is used.
-This is a qualitative color map, originally found from the [plotly express documentation](https://plotly.com/python/discrete-color/#color-sequences-in-plotly-express).
+By default, the `'dark12'` colormap is used, with 12 unique colors.
+This is a qualitative color map containing every other color from the 'dark24' colormap originally found from the [plotly express documentation](https://plotly.com/python/discrete-color/#color-sequences-in-plotly-express).
 All [matplotlib](https://matplotlib.org/tutorials/colors/colormaps.html) and [plotly](https://plotly.com/python/builtin-colorscales/) colormaps are available by name.
+The entire `'dark24'` colormap will be used by default when your DataFrame contains more than 12 columns.

 ```python
 bcr.bar_chart_race(df, cmap='antique')